 Confidence and Error Rates

 While the NOEC approach is well established, it comes with some drawbacks.
 Most noteworthy, the NOEC approach fails to incorporate a false negative rate (Type II error rate).
-Although the EPA test method manuals (U.S. EPA 1995; 2002a, b, c) require a false positive rate (Type I error rate) of 5 percent (0.05), a false negative level (denoted as β) is not specified in the traditional statistical approach, and the associated power of the test (1-β) is not taken into consideration.
+Although the U.S. EPA test method manuals (U.S. EPA 1995; 2002a, b, c) require a false positive rate (Type I error rate) of 5 percent (0.05), a false negative level (denoted as β) is not specified in the traditional statistical approach, and the associated power of the test (1-β) is not taken into consideration.
 Power is the probability of correctly detecting a true toxic effect, such as declaring an effluent toxic, when, in fact, it is toxic.
-If the false negative rate is not specified, toxicity in a sample may not be accounted for, especially when there is high withintest variability.
-There would be little incentives for a testing laboratory to produce precise test results, and reduce withintest variability.
+If the false negative rate is not specified, toxicity in a sample may not be accounted for, especially when there is high within-test variability.
+There would be little incentives for a testing laboratory to produce precise test results, and reduce within-test variability.

 Data Analysis and Interpretation

 The NOEC approach involves a complex data interpretation process which allows for potentially subjective bias.
-Data interpretation includes review and interpretation of a concentration response curve and involves within-test variability components such as the percent minimum significant difference (PSMD).
-Additionally, NOEC analysis does not provide a direct incentive for good laboratory practices to reduce withintest variability, nor does the approach provide consistency both among dischargers and statewide programs. many researchers have warned that use of [NOEC ] reflects a poor application of environmental statistics (Chapman et al.1996, Landis and Chapman 2011).
+Data interpretation includes review and interpretation of a concentration response curve and involves within-test variability components such as the percent minimum significant difference (PMSD).
+Additionally, NOEC analysis does not provide a direct incentive for good laboratory practices to reduce within-test variability, nor does the approach provide consistency both among dischargers and statewide programs.
+Many researchers have warned that use of NOEC reflects a poor application of environmental statistics (Chapman et al.1996, Landis and Chapman 2011).
 Additionally, the models used for NOEC are subjective in choosing a prior distribution and mathematical methods for transforming data.
 Landis and Chapman 2011 conclude “[NOEC]s and [LOEC]s should be recognized as extremely poor tools to use as the basis for data interpretation and decision making.
 After all, [NOEC]s and [LOEC]s are not measurements with an associated standard error or deviation.
 They are not data, nor are they direct observations, but are simple labels for experimental treatments.”

 This option does not meet the project goals to incorporate a statewide statistical approach to analyze test results that will provide a transparent determination of toxicity with high confidence in those results, and provide an incentive for dischargers to generate valid, high quality test data.